 What are the fees for getting married at St. Mary’s?

-The basic fee is $400 for parishioners.
+The basic fee is $500 for parishioners.
 This includes your wedding coordinator and all the administrative costs.
-It does not include the costs for the pianist, the vocalist or choir, or for the celebrant.
-The wedding coordinator will speak with you about fees for musicians and other gratuities.
+It does not include the costs for the pianist, the vocalist or choir.
+The wedding coordinator will speak with you about fees for musicians.

 Can we have an outdoor wedding?